 One day during filming, two F/A-18 fighters appeared and radioed in a surprised report that the plane they'd been asked to identify was Air Force One and there were bullet holes in it.
 (They were actually decals).
-The air traffic control center in Los Angeles knew about the filming and was able to set them straight.
+The air traffic control center in Los Angeles knew about the filming, and was able to set them straight.

 Randy Newman was originally hired to provide the film's score.
 However, Wolfgang Petersen felt it was too serious to the point of being unintentionally funny.
-Jerry Goldsmith was hired at the last minute and had only 12 days to come up with an alternative score.
+Jerry Goldsmith was hired at the last minute and had only twelve days to come up with an alternative score.
 (Newman later recycled some of his rejected score for Toy Story 3 (2010).)

 Harrison Ford went before the MPAA and appealed to have the movie re-rated to PG-13, but they refused.
 The attempt was apparently inspired by the successful appeal to re-rate Clear and Present Danger (1994), also starring Ford.

-After Randy Newman's score was rejected, director Wolfgang Petersen hired Jerry Goldsmith to compose the replacement score.
+After Randy Newman's score was rejected, Wolfgang Petersen hired Jerry Goldsmith to compose the replacement score.
 The task proved too daunting in the time available, so Goldsmith brought in Joel McNeely to write music for several sequences based on the themes he had already prepared for the film.
 After the film was released, Goldsmith publicly stated he would never accept a replacement score assignment again.

 The outdoor nighttime shots of the military invading Radek's palace were filmed in Cleveland, Ohio.
 The building that is supposed to be Radek's palace is actually Severance Hall, home to The Cleveland Orchestra.
 In some shots, you can see part of adjacent Case Western Reserve University's Thwing Center - a student union consisting of a glass atrium between two brick buildings.

 The trivia items below may give away important plot points.